armaanroohi/ExchangeService/README.md

     https://localhost:{port}/swagger

 How to Run Tests:
--In Visual Studio, open the Test Explorer window.
+- In Visual Studio, open the Test Explorer window.
--Click Run All Tests to execute the unit tests in the ExchangeService.Tests project.
+- Click Run All Tests to execute the unit tests in the ExchangeService.Tests project.

 Caveats:
 - Only AUD to USD conversion is supported.